petersowah/laravel-cashier-revenue-cat/README.md

 ### Route Group Configuration

-By default, the webhook route is registered in both the `web` and `webhooks` middleware groups.
+By default, the webhook route is registered in the `web` middleware group.
 You can change this by setting the `REVENUECAT_ROUTE_GROUP` environment variable:

 ```env
 # For API routes (with api middleware)